top of page

 Due to gravity, your blood has a tendency to gather in your lower extremities.

-7. Improves Muscle Recovery
+7. Compression Improves Muscle Recovery

 No person that is active escapes the inevitable pain of muscle soreness.